djtersteegc/smartportsd/smartport-smd/README.md

 If you are in the US, PCB's are available from my Tindie store, https://www.tindie.com/products/tersteeg/smartportsd-apple-ii-pcb/

-Otherwise you can grab the [gerbers](gerbers) and order from your favorite PCB fab.
+Otherwise, you can grab the [gerbers](gerbers) and order from your favorite PCB fab.

 ![smd-pcb-v1.1](../docs/smd-pcb-v1.1.jpg)